Advance-Technologies-Foundation/clio/README.md

 > If you already have running MSSQL/PostgresSQL/Redis servers on you local machine you have to configure kubernetes services ports to avoid collisions.
 Reffer to services.yaml in related directories

-## Manage requirment Windows features
+## Manage required Windows features

 To manage required windows features execute command